 ‘This is a great family saga, like the road in the title, it is full of twists and turns.
 The characters are feisty and interesting but there is enough of the social history woven into the plot to lift this book above many similar stories.
 The locations are beautifully described as are the historical events that take place.
 This is a heartwarming novel, written with humour and sensitivity, highly recommended!’

 ‘Long Road, Many Turnings introduces a number of strong characters – first Roisin and Deirdre, later Agnes.
 Mary’s craft smoothly consigns each of these – and other – characters into the background of the next story.
 If anything, perhaps the plot changes a little too quickly at times, resulting in a chapter ending and the story moving on just as I was getting interested in a character.

 The tale is set up to continue; has Mary a sequel up her sleeve?’

 Well, I’ve just finished the sequel now, it’s called ‘Time for a Change’ and it takes the family story onto a whole other level!
 More about it on the next page.
 I hope you enjoy it.

-Both books are available from Troubador, Amazon and Waterstones.
-Or email email@example.com for a signed copy. ( Free P&P within UK.)
+It has been rewritten, and is available via Amazon, or from me of course!
+Email me firstname.lastname@example.org for a signed copy. ( Free P&P within UK.)

 ebook also available